-The Commission has previously issued Senior Revenue Bonds under the Senior Indenture, \$5,385,455,000 of which are outstanding as of the date of this Official Statement.
-The foregoing amount includes certain notes evidencing and securing \$295,000,000 in EB-5 Loans.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans.
+The Commission has previously issued Senior Revenue Bonds under the Senior Indenture, \$5,716,515,000 of which are outstanding as of the date of this Official Statement.
+The foregoing amount includes certain notes evidencing and securing \$295,000,000 in EB-5 Loans (issued in six tranches).
+The Commission intends to close on a seventh tranche in the principal amount of \$52,000,000 on November 6, 2019.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans and future financing plans.
 Under the terms of the Senior Indenture the Commission may issue additional Senior Revenue Bonds.
 Also included in the principal amount outstanding under the Senior Indenture is \$863,470,000 aggregate principal amount of variable rate debt.
-THE PRINCIPAL OF, PREMIUM, IF ANY, AND INTEREST DUE AND PAYABLE ON ALL SUCH SENIOR REVENUE BONDS WILL BE PAID PRIOR TO THE PAYMENT OF COMMISSION PAYMENTS WITH RESPECT TO THE SUBORDINATE INDENTURE BONDS, INCLUDING THE 2019A SUBORDINATE BONDS, EXCEPT TO THE EXTENT ANY SPECIAL REVENUE BONDS ARE PAID FROM AMOUNTS TRANSFERRED TO THE TRUSTEE FROM THE MOTOR LICENSE FUND.
-See "SECURITY FOR THE 2019A SUBORDINATE BONDS - Commission Payments" below.
+THE PRINCIPAL OF, PREMIUM, IF ANY, AND INTEREST DUE AND PAYABLE ON ALL SUCH SENIOR REVENUE BONDS WILL BE PAID PRIOR TO THE PAYMENT OF COMMISSION PAYMENTS WITH RESPECT TO THE SUBORDINATE INDENTURE BONDS, INCLUDING THE 2019 SUBORDINATE BONDS, EXCEPT TO THE EXTENT ANY SPECIAL REVENUE BONDS ARE PAID FROM AMOUNTS TRANSFERRED TO THE TRUSTEE FROM THE MOTOR LICENSE FUND.
+See "SECURITY FOR THE 2019 SUBORDINATE BONDS - Commission Payments" below.

-In addition to the Outstanding Senior Revenue Bonds, the Commission has entered into various interest rate exchange agreements with an outstanding notional amount of \$942,280,000 that constitute Senior Indenture Parity Swap Agreements (as defined in APPENDIX E) under the Senior Indenture.
+In addition to the Outstanding Senior Revenue Bonds, the Commission has entered into various interest rate exchange agreements with an outstanding notional amount of \$685,650,000 that constitute Senior Indenture Parity Swap Agreements (as defined in APPENDIX E) under the Senior Indenture.
 Under the terms of the Senior Indenture, amounts payable under Senior Indenture Parity Swap Agreements, including certain termination payments, are secured on a parity with the Senior Revenue Bonds by the Senior Trust Estate.
 Under the terms of the Senior Indenture, the Commission may enter into additional Senior Indenture Parity Swap Agreements.
-ALL AMOUNTS PAYABLE UNDER ALL SUCH SENIOR PARITY SWAP AGREEMENTS, INCLUDING CERTAIN TERMINATION PAYMENTS, WILL BE PAID PRIOR TO THE PAYMENT OF COMMISSION PAYMENTS WITH RESPECT TO THE SUBORDINATE INDENTURE BONDS, INCLUDING THE 2019A SUBORDINATE BONDS, EXCEPT TO THE EXTENT ANY SPECIAL REVENUE BONDS ARE PAID FROM AMOUNTS TRANSFERRED TO THE TRUSTEE FROM THE MOTOR LICENSE FUND.
-See "SECURITY FOR THE 2019A SUBORDINATE BONDS - Commission Payments" below, and "THE PENNSYLVANIA TURNPIKE - CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines" in APPENDIX A.
+ALL AMOUNTS PAYABLE UNDER ALL SUCH SENIOR PARITY SWAP AGREEMENTS, INCLUDING CERTAIN TERMINATION PAYMENTS, WILL BE PAID PRIOR TO THE PAYMENT OF COMMISSION PAYMENTS WITH RESPECT TO THE SUBORDINATE INDENTURE BONDS, INCLUDING THE 2019 SUBORDINATE BONDS, EXCEPT TO THE EXTENT ANY SPECIAL REVENUE BONDS ARE PAID FROM AMOUNTS TRANSFERRED TO THE TRUSTEE FROM THE MOTOR LICENSE FUND.
+See "SECURITY FOR THE 2019 SUBORDINATE BONDS - Commission Payments" below, and "THE PENNSYLVANIA TURNPIKE - CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines" in APPENDIX A.